microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

    Fix and check documentation.

+# Contents
+## 1. Sample data
+## 2. Unlocking the power of Power BI
+## 3. Datamodel
+## 4. Open Power BI Desktop
+## 5. DAX measures and Visualizations

 # 2023/09/17

-## Sample data: Online Chess Games
+## 1. Sample data: Online Chess Games

 This open-source resource can be found on Mavenanalytics.io.

-Link to the website: https://mavenanalytics.io/data-playground?page=5&pageSize=5
+Link to the website: <https://mavenanalytics.io/data-playground?page=5&pageSize=5>

-Link to the file: https://maven-datasets.s3.amazonaws.com/Online+Chess+Games/Online+Chess+Games.zip
+Link to the file: <https://maven-datasets.s3.amazonaws.com/Online+Chess+Games/Online+Chess+Games.zip>

-## Unlocking the Power of Power BI: A Beginner's Guide
+## 2. Unlocking the power of Power BI: A Beginner's Guide

 In this comprehensive guide, we have meticulously structured a learning path for aspiring Power BI enthusiasts.
 We'll walk you through the foundational concepts, focusing solely on the essentials, while leveraging a sample dataset as a practical example.
 By the end of this course, you'll have crafted your very own Power BI report.
 Actively engage in the tutorial by downloading the dataset via the provided link.

 Please note that the data model and the process outlined in this course represent one of many approaches to achieving the same results.
 Our goal here is to inject an element of enjoyment into your Power BI learning journey, especially if you're just starting out.
 If you prefer not to store your source files or data in Fabric Lakehouse, you can effortlessly utilize the CSV file stored locally on your computer and seamlessly import it into Power BI Desktop.

-## What Is Power BI?
+### What Is Power BI?

 Discover the capabilities of Power BI, an indispensable tool that empowers you to establish seamless connections with diverse data sources, transform data into compelling reports and dashboards, and effortlessly share insights with your chosen audience.

 Unveiling Power BI's Key Components:

-1. Power BI Desktop: Your complimentary desktop companion, tailored for report creation and design.
+(1) Power BI Desktop: Your complimentary desktop companion, tailored for report creation and design.

-2. Power BI Service: The online hub for publishing, viewing, and distributing your reports and dashboards.
+(2) Power BI Service: The online hub for publishing, viewing, and distributing your reports and dashboards.

-3. Power BI Mobile Apps: Stay connected and informed while on the move, with easy access to your reports and dashboards.
+(3) Power BI Mobile Apps: Stay connected and informed while on the move, with easy access to your reports and dashboards.

 Throughout this course, we will delve into the intricacies of configuring and connecting to your data source (Lakehouse).
 We'll guide you through the art of crafting and designing reports using Power BI Desktop.
 And, in a nutshell, we'll provide insights into sharing your creations via Power BI Service.

-To harness the full potential of this course, make sure to register and obtain your Power BI Service credentials at https://app.powerbi.com.
+To harness the full potential of this course, make sure to register and obtain your Power BI Service credentials at <https://app.powerbi.com>.
 This will enable you to seamlessly transfer the CSV file from your local machine to Lakehouse, unleashing the true power of data analysis at your fingertips.

-## What Is the Purpose of Power BI?
+### What Is the Purpose of Power BI?

 Power BI belongs to the realm of Business Intelligence (BI) tools.
 The overarching goal of BI is to monitor Key Performance Indicators (KPIs) and unveil valuable insights within business data, enhancing decision-making processes throughout the entire organization.

 The utilization of Power BI varies according to individual roles, encompassing developers, analysts, managers, directors, and all other personnel within an organization.

-## Suggested Analyses by using the sample data:
+### Suggested Analyses by using the sample data:

 The contents of the analysis report are frequently communicated and presented to end-users in the form of a Proof of Concept (POC) version before commencing the development of the Power BI report.